HMS Aigle (1801): Service

 Boats from Aigle were sent after some small craft, seen in the early hours of 27 November in the Bay of Gibraltar.
-The resulting small-arms fire was heard by Captain Thomas Dundas in the nearby 36-gun HMS Naiad, who set off in the direction of the noise and discovered Aigle's boats battling a flotilla of Spanish gun-boats.
-Naiad managed to capture two enemy vessels and recover the boats and crew of Aigle intact and without loss of life.
+The resulting small-arms fire was heard by Captain Thomas Dundas in the nearby 36-gun HMS Naiad, who set off in the direction of the noise and discovered Aigle's boats battling a flotilla of Spanish gunboats.
+Naiad managed to capture two Spanish vessels and recover the boats and crew of Aigle intact and without loss of life.

 On 15 December, Aigle accidentally ran down and sank the 12-gun HM hired armed schooner Gertrude off Ushant.
 Aigle picked up Gertrude′s crew.
-In January 1805, Aigle was rescuing sailors again after encountering the Danish vessel Frederica Dorothea, which had foundered while travelling from Bourdeaux to London.
+In January 1805, Aigle was rescuing sailors again after encountering the Danish vessel Frederica Dorothea, which had foundered while travelling from Bordeaux to London.

 Temporary command of Aigle was given to Commander Henry Sturt in February but Wolfe was back in charge by 21 August, when Aigle encountered a small British squadron, under Captain John Tremayne Rodd, comprising the 44 and 38-gun frigates HMS Indefatigable and Niobe and three smaller vessels.
 Rodd had been shadowing the French fleet at Brest under Vice-Admiral Ganteaume, which had left the port the day before and was now at anchor between Camaret and Bertheaume.
 Shortly after her arrival, Rodd dispatched Aigle to update the commander-in-chief of the Channel Fleet, Admiral William Cornwallis of the situation.

-Nine Spanish gun-boats attacked Aigle in Vigo Bay on 28 September.
-For an hour she had to endure their fire before the wind got up and the previously becalmed Aigle was able to launch a counter-offensive; capturing one gun-boat and driving the others away.
-Two chasse-marées were taken by the crew of Aigle, in a cutting-out expedition when they boarded the vessels from boats on 15 October 1807 and while cruising with the 32-gun HMS Pallas and 74-gun Gibraltar in December, she assisted with the capture of a Spanish schooner, Bueno Vista.
+Nine Spanish gunboats attacked Aigle in Vigo Bay on 28 September.
+For an hour she had to endure their fire before the wind got up and the previously becalmed Aigle was able to launch a counter-offensive; capturing one gunboat and driving the others away.
+Two chasse-marées were taken by the crew of Aigle, in a cutting-out expedition when they boarded the vessels from boats on 15 October 1807 and while cruising with the 32-gun HMS Pallas and 74-gun Gibraltar in December, she assisted with the capture of Spanish schooner Bueno Vista.
 A few days later, the same three ships took a French lugger and had more success in the first quarter of the following year, when four more chasse-marées were seized and a former British brig, Margaret was recaptured.